Old Stone House

-Incongruously located on one of the busiest commercial thoroughfares in Washington, alongside expensive designer shops and cupcakeries, the squat hovel known locally as the “Old Stone House” claims to be the earliest extant building in the city.
-Interestingly, the structure’s historic preservation was something of a fluke based on an erroneous connection to George Washington, though nobody complains about the error.
+Incongruously located on one of the busiest commercial thoroughfares in Washington, alongside expensive designer shops and cupcakeries, the small stone edifice known locally as the “Old Stone House” claims to be the earliest extant building in the city.
+The structure’s historic preservation was something of a fluke based on an erroneous connection to George Washington, though nobody complains about the error.

-In 1953, Congress appropriated $90,000 to purchase the shack, “to honor and remember George Washington’s 1791 visit.”
+In 1953, Congress appropriated $90,000 to purchase it, “to honor and remember George Washington’s 1791 visit.”
 At the time the house was being used as a used car dealership, and the plan was to restore the historic appearance and turn it into a children’s museum.

 However, it quickly became apparent that the George Washington connection turned out to be a case of mistaken identity.
 Within two years National Capital Parks historian Cornelius Heine was asked to investigate the history of the Old Stone House.
 The Washington Evening Star notes that “It did not take him long to find that it was not Suter’s Tavern,” and Heine’s 112 page report dubbed it “a strange lingering tradition of the past.”